mamisoa/oph4py/docs/worklist_to_js.md

-  receivingFacility Facility   @relation("ReceivingFacility", fields: [receiving_facility], references: [id]) procedureRel      Procedure  @relation(fields: [procedure], references: [id]) modality          Modality   @relation(fields: [modality_dest], references: [id]) }
+  receivingFacility Facility   @relation("ReceivingFacility", fields: [receiving_facility], references: [id]) procedureRel      Procedure  @relation(fields: [procedure], references: [id]) modality          Modality   @relation(fields: [modality_dest], references: [id])

+  @@map("worklist")
+}

 // More models for other tables
 ```

+When working with an existing database, Prisma introspection (`npx prisma db pull`) is used to generate an accurate schema that matches the actual database structure.
+This helps to avoid mismatches between the Prisma schema and the database, which can cause runtime errors.

 ### State Management